torfinnberset/libusbp/README.md

 ## Features

-- Can retrieve the vendor ID, product ID, revision, and serial number for each USB device on the system.
+- Can retrieve the vendor ID, product ID, revision, and serial number for each connected USB device.
-- Can perform I/O on a generic (vendor-defined) USB interface:
+- Can perform I/O on generic (vendor-defined) USB interfaces:
   - Synchronous control transfers.
   - Synchronous and asynchronous bulk/interrupt transfers on IN endpoints.
 - Can retrieve the names of virtual serial ports provided by a specified USB device (e.g. "COM5").